AdrianOrcik/HowTo/README.md

 ---------
 :warning: Issue
 - Game contained a lot of customizable vehicles by skins or cargo
-- For art was time consuming and not easy do these visual tweaks just in the scene
+- For art was time-consuming and not easy to do these visual tweaks just in the scene

 :bulb: Solution
-- Developed a cargo rendering tool with ability to preview cargos and skins
+- Cargo rendering tool with the ability to preview cargos and skins
-- Tool has ability not only preview object but setup cargo transform as well
+- Tool has the ability not only to preview objects but set up cargo transform as well

 :white_check_mark: Features
 - Quick preview of vehicle skins and cargos
 - Cargo & vehicle transform prefab override
-- One change could be apply for all group of vehicles
+- One change could be applied for all groups of vehicles

 ### Architecture